liguowang/cpgtools/README.md

 ### <a name="p2.1"></a>Part 2.1: BED format

-BED file is 0-based	 (i.e. the first base of chromosome is index as '0'For example, the first 100 bases of a chromosome are defined as chromStart=0, chromEnd=100, and span the bases numbered 0-99.
+BED format is commonly used to describe *blocks of genome*.
+It is 0-based (meaning the first base of a chromosome is numbered 0).
+It is s left-open, right-closed.
+For example, the bed entry **chr1 10 15** contains the 11-th, 12-th, 13-th, 14-th and 15-th bases of chromosome-1.

 - **BED12** file (also called the standarded BED file) which has 12 fields.
 It is used to describe gene models.
 Details are described [here](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
 - **BED3** file only has the first 3 required fields (chrom, chromStart, chromEnd).
 It is commonly used to represent genomic regions when "score" and "strand" are not important.